dustinpfister/blog_posts/_posts/lodash_deburr.md

 ## 2 - Conclusion

 So that is just about it for now at least.
 There is getting into Unicode to greater deal a depth, but there are other great sources on that so far.
 I guess there is also writing or finding a vanilla js alternative for this as well.
+If I get around to editing this maybe I will do just that.